-Today marks the launch of The Sacto Politico, a new local source of political news and analysis.
-This is content that has become increasingly rare here in Sacramento (or “Sacto,” for short), and this site seeks to partially fill that gap with information our communities need to hold elected and non-elected powers more accountable.
+Today marks the launch of The Sacto Politico, a new regional source of original political news and analysis.
+As newsrooms continue to shrink and be taken over by hedge funds, such coverage has become increasingly rare here in Sacramento (or “Sacto,” for short) and California, and this site seeks to partially fill that gap with information citizens need to hold elected and non-elected powers more accountable.

 The ethos of The Sacto Politico reflects my journalistic background.
 This means to never cut corners with the facts, and to continually tell audiences something they didn’t know but probably should know.

 Inspiration for this site began during my 2020 primary campaign for Congress.
 While not new to politics, I was a first-time candidate.
 I chose to run mainly to fill a gaping void in the political landscape.
 Not only had the Democratic incumbent never been primaried by a fellow Democrat, voters in my district hadn’t had a choice of two Democratic Congressional candidates in an astounding 22 years.
 It was a very unhealthy situation for our local democracy.
 So given my knowledge and experience of politics, my wife and I decided, “Well, if not us, then who?” and we launched the campaign.

 We ran hard for nine months, but despite earning valued endorsements from local political clubs and the weekly Sacramento News & Review, no other major media would cover our primary campaign.
 A couple major outlets even directly told me they thought our campaign was of little news value for their audiences.